abinav369/amfoss-tasks/task-01/README.md

+# Type Maestro
-This was an interesting task because I always wanted to learn touch typing an d I have been typing in that way since I stared using linux.
+This was an interesting task because I always wanted to learn touch typing an d I have been typing in that way since I started using linux.
 As I didn't not focus on speed this whole time, now I can barely cross the 60 wpm mark for this task.